If you're over 18 and have registered to vote, you can apply for a postal vote.

 A proxy who is unable to attend the allocated polling station can apply to vote by post.
 Both the proxy application and the postal proxy application must be completed.

-- An application for a postal proxy can be downloaded here
+- Download an application for a postal proxy

-- Postal proxy voting applications must be received by the electoral team no later than 5pm on the date specified for that election
+- Postal proxy voting applications must be received by the electoral team no later than 5pm, 11 working days before an election

 - The postal ballot packs will then be sent to the proxy between five and eight working days for you to complete and return by close of poll on election day

 There has never been any evidence of organised postal voting fraud in Richmondshire.
 Here are some safeguards we have in place: